TCLResearchEurope/Tengine/examples/benchmark_sr/readme.md

 - libgnustl_shared.so - probably from location like
     android-ndk-r16b/sources/cxx-stl/gnu-libstdc++/4.9/libs/arm64-v8a/libgnustl_shared.so

-Also we need the model to run so from Inference/resources/lfs we need
+Also we need the model to run so from project Inference directory Inference/resources/lfs we need
 - FSRCNN-s_net.prototxt
 - TCL_s_x2_denoise_v4.caffemodel